 Food For Friends

-The Food For Friends (FFF) Program of NO/AIDS Task Force has been supplying groceries and home delivered meals to HIV infected and affected individuals in the greater New Orleans area for over 14 years.
-NO/AIDS Task Force has been serving the community for over 25 years.
+The Food For Friends (FFF) Program of NO/AIDS Task Force has been supplying groceries, household/personal care products, and Home Delivered Meals to clients and their families in the greater New Orleans area for over two decades.
+FFF is one of the 38 programs that NO/AIDS Task Force offers to the HIV and AIDS infected and affected community.
+NO/AIDS has been serving the community for over 30 years.

 “We are so thrilled to have a kitchen again where we can provide nutritionally sound meals to people affected by HIV.
 The complexities of HIV disease, along with the variety of medication therapies and numerous co-infections that come along with it, it’s important that we are able to have our own kitchen where a chef and nutritionist can ensure that clients have access to not just food, but meals tailored to their nutritional needs,” said Noel Twilbeck, CEO of NO/AIDS Task Force.

-Five AIDS Service Organizations (ASOs) in the region refer eligible HIV positive clients to FFF for pantry and home delivered meal service.
-The pantry is accessed once a month and home delivered meals are delivered to the client’s home on Tuesday and Thursday every week.
-For more information on eligibility and accessing either the pantry or home delivered meals you can call 504-821-2601 and ask for case management.
+Five AIDS Service Organizations in the region refer eligible HIV positive clients to FFF for pantry and home delivered meal service.
+The pantry is accessed once a month and home delivered meals are delivered weekly to the client’s home.
+For information on eligibility and accessing the pantry and home delivered meals you can call 504-821-2601 and ask for case management.

-Please call or e-mail Glen Kahrman, Program Manager, for any further information.
+Please call or e-mail Glen Kahrman, Program Manager, for further information.